jnozzi/cocoadev.com/markdown/DrawingWithNSDrawBitmap.md

     }

-    id tiff=[bir General/TIFFRepresentation];
+    id tiff=[bir TIFFRepresentation];
     [tiff writeToFile:@"/Users/zoot/temp/bir.tiff" atomically:YES];
 }

 If you are familiar with C, then you should know how to manipulate bytes without using a struct.
-But, if you are not familiar with C then I would play with this struct (General/BIRPixel) until you get a feel for how the byte order works.
+But, if you are not familiar with C then I would play with this struct (BIRPixel) until you get a feel for how the byte order works.
 Basically the sequence of bytes goes RGBARGBARGBA for Red-Green-Blue-Alpha-Red-Green-Blue-Alpha-Red-Green-Blue-Alpha.
-If you notice, the order of the members of the struct General/BIRPixel are also Red-Green-Blue-Alpha.
+If you notice, the order of the members of the struct BIRPixel are also Red-Green-Blue-Alpha.
 Once you get the hang of this byte order you can use a pointer of type (unsigned char *) to manipulate the individual color components.

 int r,c;